 Fermented hot sauce and unfermented hot sauce are the two main options when making (or purchasing) hot sauce.
 The two processes result in very different products even though the ingredients are very similar.
 Let’s break down the differences between the two in simple terms, so you can best decide which is best for your need.

 Fermented vs. unfermented hot sauce: How do they differ?

-An unfermented hot sauce will not require exposure to air since you won’t be needing the lactobacillus.
-Instead, you will combine your pepper mash with vinegar.
+An unfermented hot sauce is much simpler: pepper mash is combined with vinegar.
 A good starting point is a fifty-fifty mix of pepper mash and vinegar but you can play with the ratio to get something that suits your taste preferences.

 Because of the time required for fermentation, a fermented hot sauce will take at least a week to be ready.
 Some recipes involve much longer fermentation periods.
 An unfermented hot sauce requires only the time it takes to measure and combine the ingredients.
 Check out our simple jalapeño hot sauce as an unfermented example.

 Does fermentation impact taste?

 Fermented hot sauces are popular for having greater complexity in their flavor profiles when compared to unfermented ones.
 Fermentation has different effects on each hot sauce ingredient, resulting in a more layered and nuanced taste.
 Unfermented hot sauces tend to have all of the ingredient flavors up front and in your face, so to speak.
 There is not as much subtlety or complexity.